 Following the presentation at 8:00 pm, junior and senior level AT students will present their original research prospectus and case report posters in the College Theatre Lobby during an informal reception.
 Simlar to a poster session scheduled at a professional symposium, the session will allow students to showcase their creative ideas and research skills while answering questions from attendees.

-Finally at 8:30 pm, the AT program will announce the Outstanding Clinician and Oustanding Academic award winners, the Senior Peer Educator Award, and the Rookie of the Year award recipients.
+Finally at 8:30 pm, the AT program will announce the Outstanding Clinician and Outstanding Academic award winners, the Senior Peer Educator Award, and the Rookie of the Year award recipients.